 Exam Tip: Gotchas

 "Spinning" is when an underwriter gives hot IPO shares to corporate executives to win future investment banking business.
-This is prohibited under Rule 5131.
+This is prohibited under the new-issue-allocation rule.
 The exam may describe a scenario without using the word "spinning."
 Recognize the pattern.

 Applies when a member firm has a conflict of interest in a public offering: